Balancingrock/VJson/README.md

 - Fixed subscript accessors, array can now be used on top-level with an implicit name of "array"
 - Fixed missing braces around named objects in an array

-Also added unit tests for VJson and performance tests for Apple's JSON, SwifterJSON and VJson.
+Also added unit tests for VJson and performance tests for Apple's JSON and VJson.

 #### 0.9.0